for-giobbe/phy/Building a Tree in a ML Framework.md

 	```

-* Parametric bootstrap
+* Parametric bootstrap:

-	IQ-Tree implements UFB2 - Ultra Fast Bootstrap 2 described in [Hoang et al., 2018](https://academic.oup.com/mbe/article/35/2/518/4565479)
+	IQ-TREE implements UFB2 - Ultra Fast Bootstrap 2 described in [Hoang et al., 2018](https://academic.oup.com/mbe/article/35/2/518/4565479)
 	The ```-B``` flag specifies the number of replicates where 1000 is the minimum number recommended.
-IQ-Tree also has the option to further optimize each bootstrap tree using a hill-climbing nearest neighbor interchange (NNI) search,
+IQ-TREE also has the option to further optimize each bootstrap tree using a hill-climbing nearest neighbor interchange (NNI) search,
 	based directly on the corresponding bootstrap alignment.
 It's specified through the ```-bnni ``` option to reduce the risk of overestimating branch supports with UFBoot due to severe model violations.

 	```
-	iqtree -s ND2_p_aligned.n.gb.fasta -B 1000 -bnni
+	iqtree -s ND2_p_aligned.n.gb.fasta -bb 1000 -bnni
 	```

-* SH-like approximate likelihood ratio test
+* SH-like approximate likelihood ratio test:

-	IQ-Tree implements a non-parametric approximate likelihood ratio test based on a Shimodaira-Hasegawa-like procedure via the
+	IQ-TREE implements a non-parametric approximate likelihood ratio test based on a Shimodaira-Hasegawa-like procedure via the
 	flag ```-alrt```.

 	```